ned14/outcome/Readme.md

  - [X] Reduce depth of Boost.Outcome front index.
  - [X] Test with LLFIO et al, make sure everything still works.
  - [ ] Fix Boost.Outcome, which has become broken.
 Index generation is broken.
+   - [ ] Read through all the Boost.Outcome docs, make sure they render okay.

 ## Commits and tags in this git repository can be verified using:
 <pre>